Search for a new $Z'$ gauge boson via the $pp \rightarrow W^{\pm(*)} \rightarrow Z' \mu^{\pm} \nu \rightarrow \mu^{\pm}\mu^{\mp}\mu^{\pm}\nu$ process in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Results

 A simultaneous profile binned maximum-likelihood fit~\cite{Moneta:2010pm,Verkerke:2003ir,Cranmer:1456844} to the distribution of pDNN score in the SR and the event yield of the \WZCR\ is performed to constrain uncertainties and obtain information about a possible signal.
 The normalizations of both the signal and the \qqlvll\ background are allowed to vary freely in the fit.
 The systematic uncertainties are modeled as nuisance parameters subject to Gaussian constraints in the likelihood fit.
 The expected signal yields and pDNN scores are interpolated across the MC generated signal samples and are used in the fitting process.
 The fit is independently performed for each signal mass point since the pDNN score depends on the value of \mZp under test.
 The binning of the pDNN distribution varies with each signal mass point to limit the size of the MC statistical uncertainties to at most 20\% per bin and also to maximize the expected signal sensitivity.
 Table~\ref{tab:SR-yield} shows the expected background and observed event yields in the SR after the background-only fit.
 The normalization factor of the \qqlvll\ background is determined to be $0.92 \pm 0.08$ and $0.91 \pm 0.09$ when the pDNN score is obtained with $\mZp = 19$~\GeV and $\mZp = 60$~\GeV, respectively.
 The corresponding distributions of the pDNN score are presented in Figure~\ref{fig:pDNN_postfit}.

-No significant deviation from the SM background hypothesis is observed and the largest excess of events is found for \mZp around 19~\GeV, with a local significance of $2.4\sigma$.
+No significant deviation from the SM background hypothesis is observed and the largest excess of events is found for \mZp around 18.3~\GeV, with a local significance of $2.4\sigma$ and global significance of $0.8\sigma$.
 Exclusion limits are set using the CL$_\mathrm{s}$ method~\cite{Read:2002hq}.
 Upper limits at 95\% confidence level (CL) on the cross-section times branching fraction of the process \procWzp\ are shown in Figure~\ref{fig:limits} as a function of \mZp.

 A statistical combination with the ATLAS search for \Zp in the 4$\mu$ channel~\cite{HDBS-2018-57} is performed to improve the overall sensitivity.
 The coupling parameter $g$ is used as a common parameter of interest for the $3\mu$ and $4\mu$ channels.
 The contribution of the signal process \mbox{ \procZzp\ } in the SR of the $3\mu$ channel is also considered.
 Common experimental uncertainties and theoretical modeling uncertainties are fully correlated.
 The uncertainties relevant to backgrounds are uncorrelated due to a different background estimate in the $4\mu$ channel.
 Upper limits at 95\% CL on the coupling parameter $g$ as a function of \mZp\ are shown in Figure~\ref{fig:limits_comb:a}.
 The combined exclusion limits are significantly improved relative to the $4\mu$ channel.
 The improvement is up to 40\% in the high-mass region, where the $3\mu$ channel dominates the sensitivity.
 In Figure~\ref{fig:limits_comb:b}, the results are also compared with the exclusion regions inferred from a measurement of neutrino tridents by the CCFR Collaboration~\cite{PhysRevLett.66.3117} and the $B_s$ mixing measurements by a global analysis performed in Ref.~\cite{Altmannshofer:2016jzy}.
 The large region in the parameter space up to 81~\GeV allowed by the neutrino trident and $B_s$ measurements is now largely excluded.